paucabral/twitter-clone/README.md

 <br>

-This is TwitterCLONE, a simple Twitter clone made using Django framework in Python.
+This is Twitter**CLONE**, a simple Twitter clone made using Django framework in Python.

 This tutorial tackles the development of a Django web application up to its deployment to Heroku.